true-real-michael/nn-slam-benchmark/doc/model-conversion/rknn.md

 [This](https://github.com/airockchip/rknn-toolkit2/blob/master/doc/02_Rockchip_RKNPU_User_Guide_RKNN_SDK_V2.3.0_EN.pdf)
 is the most relevant part of the documentation.
 If something concerning the parameters, options the workflow as a whole is not documented here, there is a good chance that the information you're looring for is in this document.
+Also the whole quantization part is skipped here, so if you need to quantize the model, you may want to refer to the docs.

 ## Table of contents